NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ## Responses to Sudden or Transient Events

-If there is a sudden congestion, a routing change, or a mobility event, CUBIC behaves the same as AIMD TCP, except a different
+If there is a sudden routing change or a mobility event, CUBIC behaves the same as AIMD TCP, except a different
 Multiplicative Decrease factor as described in {{mult-dec}}.